robcarver17/pysystemtrade/docs/userguide.md

 ### Using the standard data objects

-Only one kind of specific data object is provided with the system in the current version - csvFutures.
+Only one kind of specific data object is provided with the system in the current version - `csvFutures`.

 #### Generic data objects

 You can get use data objects directly:

-*These commands will work with all data objects - the csvFutures version is used as an example.*
+*These commands will work with all data objects - the `csvFutures` version is used as an example.*

 ```python
 from sysdata.csvdata import csvFuturesData